Skip to content

 International Women’s Day is not just about honoring the important women in the history of computing, however:

-We especially want to thank our female employees
+We especially want to thank our female employees!

 At link|that, women are represented in every area with their expertise and it is impossible to imagine the company without them.
 From software developers to VoIP system specialists, AI labeling experts, executive assistants and marketing, our women are deeply rooted in the company.
 With their talent, hard work and tireless dedication, they are largely responsible for link|that’s success.
 We are proud to have you on our team!